 All teams competing in the Purple Comet!
 On-line Team Mathematics Meet must have an adult supervisor (over the age of 20).
 One adult may supervise more than one team.
 Indeed, some supervisors have registered 30 or more teams.
-Each supervisor must register at the contest website.
+Each supervisor must register at the contest website by clicking on the SUPERVISOR LOGIN link.
 After a supervisor is registered, the supervisor may register as many teams as desired.
 If you register a team, and that team does not end up participating in the contest, please delete that team from your list of teams.

 BEFORE THE COMPETITION

 Each supervisor will receive a login number and a password sent to them at their e-mail address.
 Since the Purple Comet!
 Math Meet will take place over a 244-hour period, when it is time for a team to begin the competition, the team's supervisor will need to use the supervisor login number and password to log onto the contest website to start the teams' contest clock.
 The team will be able to log onto the contest website before the supervisor starts the team's contest clock, but it will not be able to see the screen containing the contest problems and answer boxes until the clock is started.
 The supervisor's login number and password are different from each team's login number and password.
 Team login numbers and passwords are used by each team to access the competition problems and submit solutions to the competition website.

 The supervisor should review the rules of the competition with each team prior to the start of the competition so that time is not wasted reviewing the rules during the competition.
 Rules of the competition are posted on the competition website.